-Survey routes in northern Ontario consist of a minimum of 10 stops and a maximum of 20 stops spaced 1.6 km apart as the crow (or owl) flies.
-The total route length therefore ranges from 16 km to 32 km (or longer if the road is quite curved).
-We currently have close to 130 routes in Northern Ontario, and most of our 'target areas' have been filled.
+Survey routes in central Ontario consist of 10 stops spaced 2.0 km apart as the crow (or owl) flies.
+The total route length is therefore at least 18 km.
+We currently have over 150 routes in Central Ontario, and all of our 'target areas' have been filled.
 In fact, we are running out of roads in some places for people to do owl surveys on!
 For these reasons, we will not be establishing any more new routes.
 Instead, we will focus on ensuring that all established routes are assigned to a surveyor in every year, and on making improvements to the survey.